Prep time: 15 mins | Cook time: 45 mins | Serves: 4

 -Simmer gently for 5–8 minutes, stirring often to prevent sticking.
 Avoid vigorous boiling to keep the coconut smooth.

 -Taste and adjust salt.
-Stir in 1 tbsp lemon or lime juice to brighten the flavor.
+Stir in 1 tbsp lemon or lime juice to brighten the flavor. - Finish and Serve

 -Turn off heat, sprinkle chopped coriander and scallions or chives, and top with toasted groundnuts or fried shallots for crunch.